Jovit Baldivino: Personal life

 Baldivino fathered a daughter with his girlfriend Laurice Khaye Bermillo.
 After separating from Bermillo, Baldivino entered into a relationship with Shara Chavez which lasted from September 2015 to February 2017.
 They had a daughter from whom Baldivino became estranged after the couple broke up.
 Prior to his death, he was engaged to Camille Ann Miguel.

-Health problems and death
+Illness and death

 On December 3, 2022, Baldivino was rushed to the Jesus of Nazareth Hospital in Batangas City after he experienced difficulty of breathing after performing a song during a Christmas party.
 He subsequently suffered a mild hemorrhagic stroke, and fell into a coma after an operation.
 He never regained consciousness and eventually died due to a brain aneurysm on December 9, 2022.
 He was buried beside the grave of his younger brother Justine on December 14 at the Paradise View Memorial Garden in Padre Garcia, Batangas.
 He was 29 years old.